-It’s that time of year again; tomorrow is April Fools’ Day and we can expect story after story of frankly hard to believe ‘news’ stories.
+It’s that time of year again, April Fools’ Day, and we can expect story after story of frankly hard to believe ‘news’ stories.
 But what if that unbelievable news story was actually true?

 This Reddit thread set out to uncover some of those true stories that broke on 1st April but everyone thought were fake.

 1Matt Hamill saved baby in car travelling the wrong way

 On 1st April 2015 Matt Hamill, a deaf U.S. MMA fighter was driving in New York when he was passed by a car going the wrong way.
 He turned his truck round and caught up with the rogue vehicle, bringing it to a halt with his own.
 Matt couldn’t get the door open and so smashed the window with his fists.
 Inside he found a young child in the back and an unconscious female driver who was later charged with under the influence of alcohol and drugs.

 2The cruellest April Fools’ joke mother nature has played

 On the 1st April 1946 in Hawaii a tsunami siren was sounded but because of the date it wasn’t immediately taken seriously.
 The forewarned tsunami hit Big Island with devastating effect.
 In a matter of moments, more than 1,300 homes were swept away, and 159 people were killed.

 3Marvin Gaye was fatally shot by his father